latent-to/developer-docs/docs/concepts/commit-reveal.md

 ### Validators and Miners

-After a subnet owner enables commit reveal, validators and miners don't need to change anything.
+After a subnet owner enables Commit Reveal, validators and miners don't need to change anything.
 Validators continue calling [`set_weights`](pathname:///python-api/html/autoapi/bittensor/core/extrinsics/set_weights/index.html) as before.
 All encryption, time-locking, and revealing happens automatically at the chain level.

 ### Subnet Owners

-As a subnet owner, you must enable and configure commit reveal using two hyperparameters:
+As a subnet owner, you must enable and configure Commit Reveal using two hyperparameters:

 1. **`commit_reveal_weights_enabled`** (boolean)
-   - Set to `True` to activate commit reveal for your subnet
+   - Set to `True` to activate Commit Reveal for your subnet
    - Default: `False` (disabled)
    - When enabled, all validator weights are automatically committed with time-lock encryption